artebin/felix/notes/CommandLineCheatSheet.md

 * Removing an old SSH key: `ssh-keygen -R [HOSTNAME|ADDRESS]`

+* Set the clock:
+    * Enable/disable synchonization of the machine clock with NTP: `timedatectl set-ntp no`
+    * Set machine clock: `timedatectl set-time 23:59:00`

 * Extract a mp3 from a youtube video URL: `youtube-dl --extract-audio --audio-format mp3 VIDEO_URL`